graumannm/Dengue_Prediction/README.md

 ![image](https://user-images.githubusercontent.com/130439108/236619263-349cc4f7-d0b0-4e42-a5ec-1bfa52d9410e.png)
 ![image](https://user-images.githubusercontent.com/130439108/236619276-a78f6d2c-0539-4d22-a2eb-7136f1712ef5.png)

-Parameters: We used the auto setting for the reach of each training example and specified the kernels
+Parameters: We used the auto setting for the reach of each training example and specified the kernels.

 ### Gradient Boost
 ![image](https://user-images.githubusercontent.com/130439108/236620333-54dc8886-1a8a-40c7-a0b9-fc084925b5d0.png)